 - Advising New Profit, a nonprofit social innovation and venture philanthropy fund, on the organization’s role as a funder and intermediary in the nation’s largest financial investment in a pay for success (PFS) initiative

 - Advising Woods Hole Oceanographic Institution regarding the charitable gift of a deep-sea submersible by filmmaker James Cameron

 Ms. Abbott is a fellow of the American College of Trust and Estate Counsel (ACTEC), a national elective organization of trust and estate attorneys, and serves on its Charitable Planning Committee.
 She is a member of the Boston and American Bar Associations, as well as the Boston Estate Planning Council, the Boston Probate Forum and the Planned Giving Group of New England.
 She is also a member of the National Association of College and University Attorneys (NACUA).

 Ms. Abbott is a past member of the Board of Trustees of Massachusetts Continuing Legal Education as well as the MCLE Estate Planning Curriculum Advisory Committee.
-She currently serves as Public Policy Chair of the Tax-Exempt Organization Section of the Boston Bar Association and served as co-chair of the Estate Planning Committee of the BBA’s Trusts and Estates Section from 2010-2012.
+She currently serves as co-chair of the Charitable Board Service Committee of the Tax-Exempt Organization Section of the Boston Bar Association and served as co-chair of the Estate Planning Committee of the BBA’s Trusts and Estates Section from 2010-2012.
 In 2004, Ms. Abbott was selected to participate in the Boston Bar Association’s Public Interest Leadership Program.